 Sexual violence is a major public health issue that results in long-term social and economic costs.
 Sexual assaults are tracked by the Tennessee Bureau of Investigation (TBI) and are identified as cases involving victims of forcible rape, forcible sodomy, sexual assault with an object, forcible fondling, incest, or statutory rape.

-- Females were more than six times as likely to be sexually assaulted compared to males.
+- Females were approximately seven times as likely as males to be sexually assaulted.

 The Rape Prevention Education (RPE) program efforts address perpetration, victimization, bystander attitudes and behavior and social norms.

 The RPE program aims to reduce the rate of sexual violence among Tennesseans.
 The RPE Program provides opportunities for professionals, advocates, staff, youth and community members to learn concepts and skills necessary to reduce the initiation of sexual violence.
 For more information about the following evidence-based programs contact the RPE program at 615-532-7768.

 Safe Dates is a10 session school-based dating abuse prevention curriculum that is effective in both males and females in middle and high school.
 Safe Dates targets primary and secondary prevention and is aimed at preventing both victimization and perpetration.
 A free facilitator training is scheduled for Fall 2016, if interested in attending contact the RPE program.

 Coaching Boys into Men (CBIM) is a comprehensive violence prevention that engages athletic coaches as positive role models to deliver violence-prevention messages to young male athletes.
 CBIM consist of a series of training cards that offer key strategies for opening conversations about dating violence, bystander intervention, leadership, and healthy relationships.
 For a free copy of the CBIM toolkit and to receive training on implementation contact the RPE program.